-3.18 New standards and interpretations not adopted
+3.17 New standards and interpretations not adopted

-A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2021 and earlier application is permitted; however, the Group has not early adopted the new or amended standards in preparing these financial statements.

-The following amendments to SFRS(I)s are not expected to have a significant impact on the Group's consolidated financial statements and the Company's statement of financial position.
+A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2022 and earlier application is permitted.
+However, the Group has not early adopted the following new or amended standards in preparing these financial statements and it is not expected to have a significant impact on the Group's financial statements.